nchandra75/wsdemo/demo-sidebar/README.md

 3. **Browser support**: SocketIO works even in older browsers that don't support WebSockets
 4. **Development speed**: SocketIO lets you focus on your application logic, not protocol details

 Both examples do the same thing: echo back any message you send.
-But notice how much simpler the SocketIO version is to write and maintain!
+But notice how much simpler the SocketIO version is to write and maintain.